02YR

 Plumbing

-All old plumbing was removed and replaced — drain, waste, vent, and supply.
+All old plumbing was removed — including the heavy cast-iron waste stacks original to the house — and replaced from scratch: drain, waste, vent, and supply.
 A smart heat-pump water heater serves the house.
 Hot-water supply lines were intentionally kept short, so the wait at the tap is shorter and the standing loss is lower.

 • Smart heat-pump water heater